Image source: Graphicstock.com

 Instagram Slowly Becoming an Advertising Powerhouse

 Instagram is owned by Facebook so it’s no surprise that the platform is quickly becoming more commercial.
-Instagram announced in a blog post this week that it’s upping the quality of its ad platform.
+Instagram announced that it’s upping the quality of its ad platform.
 Changes include a better ads and accounts insights that will provide advertisers will more robust data and ad staging—a tool that allows creative teams to better collaborate on creative elements for their next campaign.

 With more than 200 million users, Instagram is quickly becoming the next big player in the digital advertising space.
 Advertisers are generally happy with the ad interface provided by Facebook.
 The recent changes signal a similar user-friendly platform for Instagram.